Local Beekeeping Classes

 MBA Fall Conference

-Ann Arbor Backyard Beekeepers (A2B2) is partnering with the Michigan Beekeepers Association (MBA) to present the 2019 MBA Fall Conference in Ann Arbor.
+Ann Arbor Backyard Beekeepers (A2B2) is partnering with the Michigan Beekeepers Association (MBA) to present the 2019 MBA Fall Conference in Ann Arbor October 19th.
 This year's theme is "Urban Beekeeping."
 Keynote speaker will be Dr. Rebecca Masterman, Associate Program Director of the Bee Squad at the University of Minnesota.
 The conference will also feature multiple concurrent sessions.
-Registration details will be up soon.
+Registration can be found here.

 Are you an Educator?